Update – 4 October 2023

 - New Zealand Coastal Policy Statement.

-While the NES-PF covers the core forestry activities, there are other activities that are still covered by plan rules.
+While the NES-CF covers the core forestry activities, there are other activities that are still covered by plan rules.

 The Ministry for the Environment have produced guidelines to help councils with their compliance, monitoring and enforcement (CME) responsibilities under the RMA: